dwang181/selectivecal/README.md

 # Selective Scaling
 Source code for selective scaling will be released soon.
-Before it is released, common questions could be discussed in the session of issues.
+Before it is released, common questions could be discussed in the issues.

 ## Citation
 ```yaml